Illinois Court Records

 What is Back Child Support in Illinois?

-How do I Get Back Child Support Paid in Illinois?
+How Do I Get Back Child Support Paid in Illinois?

-In Illinois, custodian parents have the legal right to request back child support in full by filing an Order for Support with the Clerk of Circuit Court.
+In Illinois, custodial parents have the legal right to request back child support in full by filing an Order for Support with the Clerk of Circuit Court.
 The Income Withholding for Support Act makes provisions for this action.
 Once the petitioner obtains the order, the Department of Health and Family Services may enforce back child support through:

 - Tax Refund or Benefit Interception: Child Support Services may enforce payment by deducting the amount owed from any government payments including tax refunds, social security checks, lottery winnings, etc.

-- Liens and Attachments: Child Support Services may enforce payment by placing a lien on the non-custodial parent's property including real estate, cars, and bank accounts.
+- Liens and Attachments: Child Support Services may enforce payment by placing a lien on the non-custodial parent's property, including real estate, cars, and bank accounts.
 In this case, the non-custodial parent cannot sell the property without paying back child support.

 - Passport Denial: Child Support Services may enforce payment by denying a passport application by the non-custodial parent.
 The denial will remain as long as the child support remains unpaid.